archivesspace/archivesspace/search-refactoring-plan.md

 ### Phase 1: Spec foundation & inventory document (this PR)

-Goal: Cover current behaviour with [characterization tests](https://lassala.net/2026/02/09/characterization-tests-a-way-into-legacy-code/) so we can proceed confident in phase 2; produce an inventory document to guide phase-2 implementation.
+Goal: Cover current behaviour with [characterization tests](https://lassala.net/2026/02/09/characterization-tests-a-way-into-legacy-code/) so we can proceed confident into Phase 2; produce an inventory document to guide Phase 2 implementation.

 **1. Indexer characterization specs** (assert current behaviour, do not change it)